Interior Architect vs. Interior Designer: The Key Differences Explained

 Which one is best suited for your home renovation project depends on the scope of your project.
 For example, if you are planning to knock down or push out walls as part of a major internal renovation, an interior architect is probably your best bet.
 However, if you are. simply looking to visually update the overall look of a room or interior space without changing any of the built structures within your home, then an interior designer is your best bet.

-Here at MILEHAM, we provide Interior Architecture services for our major internal renovation projects and, where requested as part of our client’s brief, collaborate with a curated book of select independent Interior Designers whom we align with a project according to best fit with our client’s brief.
+Here at MILEHAM, we provide Interior Architecture services in Sydney for our major internal renovation projects and, where requested as part of our client’s brief, collaborate with a curated book of select independent Interior Designers whom we align with a project according to best fit with our client’s brief.

 Ready to get started?